kpsdev1/The-Recipe-Blog/README.md

 #### Creating Respository on Github
 - First make sure you are signed into [Github](https://github.com/) and go to code institutes template, which can be found [here](https://github.com/Code-Institute-Org/gitpod-full-template).
 - Then click on **use this template** and select **Create a new repository** from the drop down.
 Enter the name for the repository and click **Create repository from template**.
-- Once the repository was created, click the green **gitpod** button to create a workspace in gitpod so that I could write the code for the site.
+- Once the repository was created, I clicked the green **gitpod** button to create a workspace in gitpod so that I could write the code for the site.

 #### Creating app on Heroku
 - After creating the repository on github, head over to [heroku](https://www.heroku.com/) and sign in.